junkai90/Geometric_Deep_HA/README.md

-# Geometric deep hyperalignment (GDHA)
+# Geometric deep neural code converter (GDNCC)

-A attempt to use geometric deep learning on hyperalignment algorithm to functionally align surface-based fMRI data.
+A attempt to use geometric deep learning to functionally align surface-based fMRI data.

 Update:
 GDHA still does not outperform linear model.
 Might need more parameter tuning on number of layers, learning rate, and etc.